A rare plant found in Texas and Mexico could be listed as an endangered species

 Best described a local botanist discovering a large wasp called a tarantula hawk pollinating on a prostrate milkweed.

-It was promising news, he said, because the large wasp may have a “wide forage range,” collecting pollen from one plant and potentially carrying it to another plant of the same species miles away.
+It was promising news, he said, because the wasp may have a “wide forage range,” collecting pollen from one plant and potentially carrying it to another plant of the same species miles away.

 “What that means for the survival of this plant is it could survive in very widely dispersed populations,” he said.

-A key threat to the species, Best said, is a tough and invasive grass called buffelgrass that spreads far beyond where it’s planted.
+A key threat to the species, Best said, is a tough and invasive grass called buffelgrass that spreads far beyond where it is planted.

-The milkweed has also suffered from habitat loss, areas that have been degraded by constant energy development, road construction and other human activity, officials said.
+The milkweed has also suffered from habitat loss in areas that have been degraded by constant energy development, road construction and other human activity, officials said.

 “Seems like every year they’re putting in new cable or waterlines or power lines,” Best said.
 “Every time you disturb the soil, buffelgrass just jumps in and takes over.”